 Green = 40’s – 50’s

 These dates are approximate because Route 66 was continually being moved, re-routed, improved and changed.
 But it will help you understand in which order the alignments were made.
-There are more Route 66 maps on the next page in Google Maps format.

 This map shows most of the alignments that Route 66 followed.
 The last alignments were Interstates and are not drawn on the map.
 The lines were originally drawn using DeLorme Topo maps and then converted over to .KML format.
 Other software I have found very useful is RidewithGPS, GPSBabel, and GPSVisualizer.